Beholding the Arctic’s Wonders—And Its Melting Future for Atmos Magazine

 In ‘I Undressed to Climb a Tree’, Emery juxtaposes the natural rhythms of life with the routinisation of urban environments.
 Her portrayal of listless young women evokes a sense of transition, reminiscent of the way Sofia Coppola captures moments of existential uncertainty in her movie “Lost in Translation”, which feature complex portraits of personages struggling for clarity and resolution. – Stefan Dotter, Editor in Chief Whitelies Magazine

-An excerpt from Emery’s photographic series ‘Tenchi’ featured within IFLA
+An interview and excerpt from Emery’s photographic series ‘Tenchi’ featured within IFLA

 The new Special Edition of IT’S FREEZING IN LA! (@itsfreezinginla) addresses how mainstream photographic coverage of the climate crisis is failing to convey the issue in all of its nuance and complexity.
 Instead, we need new narratives and perspectives that can inspire and facilitate sustainable activism.
 We need stories that peel back the dense layers of the problem, highlight some of the solutions, and, crucially, envision more positive future.
 Text by Daniel Milroy Maher.